dc-js/dc.js/docs/api-latest.md

 ```

 #### .xAxis([xAxis])
 Set or get the x axis used by a particular coordinate grid chart instance.
-This function is most useful when certain x
+This function is most
-axis customization is required. x axis in dc.js is simply an instance of
+useful when x axis customization is required.
+The x axis in dc.js is an instance of a [d3
-[d3 axis object](https://github.com/mbostock/d3/wiki/SVG-Axes#wiki-axis) therefore it supports any valid d3 axis
+axis object](https://github.com/mbostock/d3/wiki/SVG-Axes#wiki-axis); therefore it supports any
-manipulation. **Caution**: The x axis is typically generated by dc chart internal, resetting it might cause unexpected
+valid d3 axis manipulation. **Caution**: The x axis is usually generated internally by dc;
-outcome.
+resetting it may cause unexpected results.
 ```js
 // customize x axis tick format chart.xAxis().tickFormat(function(v) {return v + "%";});